wtliao/ImageTransformer/README.md

 ## Acknowledgements

-This repository is based on [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch),  and [AoAnet](https://github.com/husthuaan/AoANet)and you may refer to it for more details about the code.
+This repository is based on [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch),  and heavily borrow from [AoAnet](https://github.com/husthuaan/AoANet).
+You may refer to it for more details about the code.